kushidesign/kushi-quickstart/README.md

 This will begin the compilation of the configured `:app` build and re-compile whenever you change a file.

-When you see a "Build completed." message your build is ready to be used.
+When you see a kushi report followed by a "Build completed." message (from shadow-cljs) your build is ready to be used.

 <pre lang="txt">
 <code>[:app] Compiling ...

-<b>kushi v0.1.4</b>

-Writing: public/css/kushi.css ...

-1 @font-face rules
-2 @keyframes rules
-7 defclasses
-7 classes
+<b>[kushi v1.0.0-alpha]</b>
+   Writing to resources/public/css/kushi.css ...
+   (1 keyframes rule, 125 style rules)

 [:app] Build completed.
 (163 files, 3 compiled, 0 warnings
 </code>